 *These ideals do not mean that pupils will never encounter difficulties but children’s work is assessed daily to judge when additional support may be required.
-Once a misconception or gap has been identified, teacher-led support is immediately put in place.
+Once a misconception or gap has been identified, teacher-planned support is immediately put in place.
 Extra teaching, modelling and explanation are judged to be the most time-efficient and impactful methods for securing good mathematical understanding for all children.

 Planning & Resources